short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 8. Check other optimized images' status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 5.1.3 =
+Release date November 9, 2022
+* Fix: a typo related to Custom Media that caused an error when adding a new Custom Media folder;
+* Fix: some minor cosmetic fixes on the settings and bulk processing pages for new plans;
+* Fix: the notification about the ShortPixel column in List view is now displayed when you switch back to the Grid view in Media Library;
+* Language: 1 new string added, 0 updated, 0 fuzzed, and 0 deprecated.

 = 5.1.2 =
 Release date November 7, 2022